Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 The 30-Day Minimum Workaround

-Some owners attempt to circumvent the STR definition by imposing a 30-day minimum stay, arguing that such rentals fall outside the ordinance's scope.
-This strategy is legally sound in theory—rentals of 30 days or longer are not classified as STRs under Chapter 10.48—but practically unworkable in Manhattan Beach's luxury market.
-Demand for 30-day+ vacation rentals is limited; most visitors seek shorter stays.
+Some owners attempt to circumvent the STR definition by imposing a 30-day minimum stay, arguing that rentals of 30 days or longer fall outside the ordinance's scope.
+This strategy is legally sound in theory (rentals of 30 days or longer are not classified as STRs under Chapter 10.48) but practically unworkable in Manhattan Beach's luxury market.
+Demand for 30-day-plus vacation rentals is limited; most visitors seek shorter stays.
 The few tenants willing to commit to 30-day terms typically expect discounts relative to nightly rates, eroding gross income to levels comparable to (or below) long-term annual leases.
 Additionally, 30-day rentals still trigger TOT obligations and require a business license, eliminating much of the administrative simplicity owners hope to achieve.

 The ADU Conversion Play